 The PCF instance serving UE PDU Session(s) should be determined using a request to BSF with the allocated UE address, DNN and S-NSSAI.

-To collect data (e.g. current number of UEs registered in a network slice or current number of PDU Sessions established in a network slice) from NSACF, the NSACF instance should be discovered using NRF as specified in clause 6.3.22 of TS 23.501 [2] or based on local configuration at the NWDAF.
+To collect data (e.g. current number of UEs registered in a network slice or current number of PDU Sessions established in a network slice) from NSACF, the NSACF instance is discovered and selected as specified in clause 6.3.22 of TS 23.501 [2]..